 Finally, use the polishing cloth to polish the ear cuff until you are satisfied with the shine.

 And there you have your very own textured silver ear cuff!
 Now that you know how to create an ear cuff, why don’t you play around with different sizes?
-I created each ear cuff shown using a silver sheet that is 0.7mm thick.

 Share your textured ear cuff designs with us on social media, tagging Kernowcraft and Searosejewellery for a chance to feature.